mbari-org/skimmer/README.md

-# Skimmer
+# skimmer

-## Description
-Skimmer is a highly-performant service that fetches an image from a URL, crops it based on provided bounding box coordinates, caches the result using an LRU cache, and returns the cropped image.
+Skimmer is a service that fetches an image from a URL, crops it based on provided bounding box coordinates, caches the result in memory & on the filesystem, and returns the cropped image.

 ## :hammer: Installation
 1. Clone the repository: